kloudfy/personal-financial-advisor/README.md

 ## 🌐 Judges Demo: External IP (UI)

-If you’ve created the optional external LB for the UI (see `budget-coach-ui-lb.yaml`), you can hand judges a URL:
+If you’ve created the optional external LB for the UI (use `make ui-judges-apply`), you can hand judges a URL:

 ```bash
 kubectl get svc budget-coach-ui-lb -o jsonpath='{.status.loadBalancer.ingress[0].ip}{"\n"}'